code-jacob/TOPyCA/README.md

 • For symmetry manufacturing constraint, an arbitrary direction is implemented.

-• To implement more than one symmetry constraint, user has to copy the function and rename it for example to symmetry_constraint_2, and apply the constraints sequentially.
+• To use more than one symmetry constraint, user has to copy the function and rename it for example to symmetry_constraint_2, and apply the constraints sequentially.
 However, I have not tested it yet.

 More on: https://forum.code-aster.org/public/d/20385-topological-optimization/13